Battle of Kiev (1941): Consequences

-The encirclement of the Kiev region was the last successful major breakthrough that the Wehrmacht's Panzer forces over a long distance that the Germans carried out in the Soviet Union.
+The encirclement of the Kiev region was the last successful major breakthrough of the Wehrmacht's Panzer forces over a long distance that the Germans carried out in the Soviet Union.

 Civilian impact

 Despite the order for wholesale destruction of Kiev issued in the Supplement to Directive 34 from 12 August, the city was spared, to Hitler's fury, as there had been no fighting within.
 The German troops, who occupied Kiev on 19 September, were surprised by a series of explosions from Soviet radio-mines in the city centre from 24 September onwards, the first of which also killed a number of local civilians reporting at the German Field Command to surrender outlawed items.
-The resulting fire, which was not put out until 29 September, offered the Nazi authorities a pretext to commence the mass murder of Jews in Babi Yar on the same day.
+The resulting fire, which was not put out until 29 September, was used by the Nazi authorities as a pretext to commence the mass murder of Jews in Babi Yar on the same day.
 As the city had not been razed, the German leadership launched the plan to starve it while officially attributing the food shortages to the consequences of Soviet economic policies.
 Ultimately the implementation of the Hunger Plan in occupied Kiev was restrained by the fears of an uprising behind the lines, and the city was only forcibly evacuated and subjected to widespread looting and burning during the German withdrawal in September–November 1943.